roc-streaming/roc-vad/README.md

 * CD-quality audio;
 * multiple profiles for different CPU and latency requirements;
 * relying on open, standard protocols, like RTP and FECFRAME;
-* interopability with both Roc and third-party software.
+* interoperability with both Roc and third-party software.

 Compatible Roc Toolkit senders and receivers include: